ozyurtf/cpu-scheduler/README.md

 Once the processes are created, there might be too many of them.
 And in each one of these processes, there might be too many information that we have to deal with.
 Therefore, to be able to manage all the processes properly, we can try to store the important information about these processes (e.g. state of the process, its priority, program counter, pointers to memory, IO status information, etc.) in a data structure, and manage the processes through this data structure more easily.

 We call this data structure **Process Control Block (PCB)**.
 The process control block is basically created and managed by the operating system.
+This means that there is no reference other than the process ID to access to that object from the user space.

+All the information in the process control block must be saved when the process is switched from one state to another.
+When the process transitions from one state to another, the operating system must update the information in the process control block.
+And when the processors switches from executing one process to another process, the state of the current process and the contents of its registers must be saved.
+This ensures that when the process continues to be executed later, it can continue execution from where it stopped without losing any important data or progress.

 Since each process will have a distinct process control block, to be able to access these process control blocks properly, we can assign a unique ID, which we call **Process ID (PID)**, to each process, and store the process ID and process control block in a new data structure.
 And we call this data structure **Process Table**.

+When we pass the process ID, the kernel will basically look that process ID in the process table and verify that you have the rights to access the process control block.

 ```
 ---------